cvetomir-todorov/CecoChat/docs/04-production-01-main.md

 Both modes are configured to create indexes with different names because there is a slight difference in the fields.
 Also it makes it easier to know where the logs came from.

-## Storage and view
+## Storage, view, alerts

 Once the logs are in the appropriate indexes in ElasticSearch Kibana can be used in order to search by whatever field is needed.
-Log streaming can also be configured.
+Log streaming and alerts can also be used.